open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/SID_MID_use_cases.md

 title: 3.
 Use Case Model - Smart-ID and Mobile-ID
 ---

-## Use cases for Recipients to be authenticated by KCTS
+## Use cases for Recipients to be authenticated by CCS

-These use cases can be used, when Sender cannot use Recipient's specific public key certificate (because they don't know it or because Recipient's authentication means doesn't support suitable CDOC2 encryption scheme).
-In this case, Sender uploads the KC to one or multiple KCTS-s.
-Recipient authenticates to multiple KCTS-s at once and downloads the KC.
+These use cases can be used, when Sender cannot use Recipient's specific public key certificate (because they don't know it or because Recipient's authentication means don't support a suitable CDOC2 encryption scheme).
+In this case, Sender uploads the KC to one or KC shares to multiple CCS-s.
+Recipient authenticates to multiple CCS-s at once and downloads the KC shares.

-Additional use cases allow Sender to distribute KEK among multiple KCs according to some kind of secret-sharing scheme (<https://en.wikipedia.org/wiki/Secret_sharing>).
-Sender uploads each KC to different KCTS server.
-Recipient would need to authenticate to KCTS servers and download KCs and reconstruct KEK from them.
-With $(t,n)$-threshold secret-sharing schemes, Recipient doesn't need to download all $n$ KCs, in order to reconstruct KEK, but only $t$ KCs.
+Additional use cases allow Sender to distribute KEK among multiple KC-s according to a [secret-sharing scheme](<https://en.wikipedia.org/wiki/Secret_sharing>).
+Sender uploads each KC to a different CCS server.
+Recipient would need to authenticate to CCS servers and download KC-s and reconstruct KEK from them.
+With $(t,n)$-threshold secret-sharing schemes, Recipient doesn't need to download all $n$ KC-s, in order to reconstruct KEK, but only $t$ KC-s.

 ### UC.Client.03 — Encrypt CDOC2 container using key shares